MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/10-vector-search-exercise.md

 - The [Postman app](https://www.postman.com/downloads/)
 - An Azure subscription
 - Azure AI Search service
-- The [Postman sample collection](https://github.com/Azure/cognitive-search-vector-pr/tree/main/postman-collection) *Vector-Search-Quickstart.postman_collection v1.0 json*.
+- The Postman sample collection located in this repository - *Vector-Search-Quickstart.postman_collection v1.0 json*.

 > **Note**
 > You can find more information about the Postman app [here](https://learn.microsoft.com/en-us/azure/search/search-get-started-rest) if required.